Who Are The Middle Class In The Philippines?

 How much do you earn and spend?

 Primarily, the overall household income is a determinant of an individual’s socioeconomic standing, especially in the Philippines where this classification is mostly associated with finances.
-According to the National Statistical Coordination Board’s (NSCB) now known as the Philippine Statistics Authority (PSA), the income classes for an average household of three are as follow:
+According to the data from the Philippine Institute for Development Studies (PIDS), the income classes for an average household of five are as follows:

-Another indicator that would factor in as a determinant of the socio economic classification is the family expenditure – the ratio of the overall household expenses to the monthly income.
-The NSCB simply grouped the country into three segments: the high income, middle income, and low income groups, each representing the respective socio economic classes.
+Another indicator that would factor in as a determinant of the socio-economic classification is the family expenditure – the ratio of the overall household expenses to the monthly income.
+For this one, we will be gleaning from the earlier Philippine Statistics Authority data where the classifications are grouped into three segments: the high income, middle income, and low-income groups, each representing the respective socio-economic classes.

-Food Rent/rental value of occupied dwelling units Transportation and communication Fuel, light and water Taxes Education Personal care and effects Others Total
+Food Rent/rental value of occupied dwelling units Transportation and communication Fuel, light and water Taxes Education Energy Health Personal care and effects Others Total

-According to the breakdown of family expenditures from the NSCB, on the average, the middle class spends 34% of their income on food, 13.9% on home/rent, 9.8% on transportation, 7.7% on utilities, 5.9% on education, and 21.9% on others which can include savings, recreation expenses, and the likes.
+According to the breakdown of family expenditure on average, the middle-income earners spend 34% of their income on food, 13.9% on home/rent, 9.8% on transportation, 7.7% on utilities, 5.9% on education, and 21.9% on others which can include savings, recreation expenses, and the likes.

 Do note that these data can only be used as a baseline for the classification as it only represents a family of three.
-Assets and properties are also not taken into account in this study gathered by NSCB.
-The expenditure figures however may vary from one region to another, as the cost of living in the Philippines differs greatly per region.
+Assets and properties are also not taken into account in the earlier study gathered by Philippine Statistics Authority.
+The expenditure figures, however, may vary from one region to another, as the cost of living in the Philippines differs greatly per region.
 The cost of living in Davao may not be as high as the cost of living in Manila or Cebu.

 So, are you in the middle class?

-Based on the data from the NSCB, for a household of three to be considered as part of the middle class, they must meet the following criteria:
+Based on the data from different sources above, for a family to be considered as part of the middle class, they must meet the following criteria:

-- If you’re single, and your income immediately falls in this range, it’s safe to say that you belong in the middle class, as long as you can freely choose your lifestyle without compromising your daily essentials such as food, transportation, shelter, and etc.
+- If you’re single, and your income immediately falls in the range mentioned above, it’s safe to say that you belong in the middle class, as long as you can freely choose your lifestyle without compromising your daily essentials such as food, transportation, shelter, and etc.

 Pitfalls of the middle class

 It cannot be denied that the biggest threat to the middle class is economic stability.
-While everyone in the population gets affected eventually with its rise and fall, the middle class on the other hand are the first in line to experience its strain.
+While everyone in the population gets affected eventually with its rise and fall, the middle class on the other hand is the first in line to experience its strain.
+To simply put it, the rich and the poor won’t care how good or bad the economy is because they are already suited to a certain kind of lifestyle.
+While the ones in the middle class will have to make the major adjustments because how they spend their money largely depends on how cheap or expensive things will become.

 Primarily, the middle class is dependent on salary as their main source of income.
-This means that the bulk of the middle class population are working class; this is true not just to the Philippines, but even on a global scope.
+This means that the bulk of the middle-class population is working class; this is true not just to the Philippines, but even on a global scope.

-While inflation affects each and everyone in the population, to the middle class, it has a much bigger implication.
-For them, it can spell the difference poverty and financial stability.
+While inflation affects everyone in the population, to the middle class, it has a much bigger implication.
+For them, it can spell the difference between poverty and financial stability.

 Social safety nets